 My name is Mike Markett and I am from the southside of Chicago.
-I am a 21-year-old senior at Drake University and am an Advertising Major with a Minor in Leadership.
+I am a 22-year-old senior at Drake University and am an Advertising Major with a Minor in Leadership.
 I play wide receiver for the football team and my competitive nature on the field translates to all facets of my life.
-I love watching/playing sports (especially football and baseball), I enjoy movies, going on runs and hikes, going out to eat, and travelling.
+I love watching/playing sports (especially football and baseball), I enjoy movies, going on runs and hikes, going out to eat, and traveling.
 My favorite teams are the Chicago White Sox, Chicago Bears, and the Chicago Blackhawks.

 Growing up I was always a good student and dedicated many hours to my studies.
 I have always strived to produce the best result in everything I do.
 As I have grown, this mentality has not changed, but I have discovered that my strengths lie in the creative writing/idea side of things.
 This is why I have chosen the path of Advertising and Leadership in college to continue to build upon my strengths in hopes of making an impact on others.
 I am not certain as to what career I want to pursue, but I have a strong background in writing, coding, consumer data, media production, and leadership ethics.

 My past jobs have included experience as a landscaper, a basketball referee, and a clerical for an accounting firm.
 I have learned a lot of things from each of these jobs which have given me the unique skill set I have today.
 From landscaping, I put in a lot of man hours doing hands-on work.
 I gained knowledge with certain tools working on decks, driveways, patios, clearing out trees, gardening, and other yard work.
 This helped me grow mentally and physically as I had to stay disciplined working a job for hours/days on end.
 This required me to stay detail-oriented through mental and physical exhaustion.